linl33/bohemia/guides/guide_odkx_add_surveys.md

 - [ODK-X Survey](https://github.com/odk-x/survey/releases/latest)
 - [ODK-X Tables](https://github.com/odk-x/tables/releases/latest)

 See [ODK X Server Client setup](https://github.com/databrew/bohemia/blob/feature/odkx_server_reset_guide/guides/guide_odkx_client.md) for download instructions if you do not yet have the apps above.

+You will also need to have the ODK-X Application Designer downloaded on your computer.
+[You can download it from  here](https://github.com/odk-x/app-designer/releases/tag/2.1.7) if you don't already have it.

 # Instructions